moebiussurfing/ofxSurfingImGui/README.md

 =============================

 #### WORK IN PROGRESS
+API will change and I am still having some problems yet.
 ### **BUG 1**:
     * When adding many times a parameter or others with a not unique name.
     * Widgets collide between them.
 Only some instances work well.
 (Sometimes)